rbalicki2/chameleon/README.md

 ```

 * Use the [prop getters](https://blog.kentcdodds.com/how-to-give-rendering-control-to-users-with-prop-getters-549eaef76acf) pattern (not shown in the previous example).
-* Use the `updateContextGenerator`. `makeContextComponents` also returns `updateContextGenerator`, which is a convenient wrpaper around `UpdateContext`.
+* Use the `updateContextGenerator`. `makeContextComponents` also returns `updateContextGenerator`, which is a convenient wrapper around `UpdateContext`.
 Example:

 ```js
 const { UpdateContext, updateContextGenerator } = makeContextComponents(contextReducer, initialContext);